Hub and spoke meetings

 Or so I thought.

-The session required extensive set up, so my crew and I worked solidly for three hours to get the room ready and rehearse our workshop tasks.
+The session required extensive setup, so my crew and I worked solidly for three hours to get the room ready and rehearse our workshop tasks.
 But when it was time to start, no attendees appeared.

 We waited for 30 minutes before people began to trickle in.
 Clearly, the entire day’s schedule had been running severely behind all day.
 Luckily, an organizer told me I could still use my full time for the workshop.
 That was a relief to hear.